aniket-mish/distributed-ml-system/README.md

 We can consume our dataset in a distributed fashion as well and to do that we can use the same function we created before with some tweaks.
 When training a model with multiple GPUs, you can use the extra computing power effectively by increasing the batch size.
 In general, use the largest batch size that fits the GPU memory.

 There is a `MirroredStrategy()` for use on a single machine with multiple GPUs.
-However, if you wish to distribute training on multiple machines in a cluster, the `MultiWorkerMirroredStrategy()` is the way to go.
+However, if you wish to distribute training on multiple machines in a cluster(our goal), then `MultiWorkerMirroredStrategy()` strategy is the way to go.

 ```python
 strategy = tf.distribute.MultiWorkerMirroredStrategy()